 UKBMS data is widely used for research; a list of publications as well as downloadable PDF copies of past Annual Reports is made available via the UKBMS website.

-Datasets currently available for download are yearly calculations of species trends and collated indices of abundance, as well as yearly updated site data.
-Access to other data should be requested directly from the UKBMS.
+Datasets currently available for download include annual site level indices of abundance, UK and country-level collated indices of abundance, UK trends in abundance and phenology data for all commonly occurring UK butterfly species on monitored sites across the UK since 1976, as well as annually updated site location data for all UKBMS sites.
+Access to other data should be requested directly via the UKBMS website.